The Coronavirus Is Mutating. But That May Not Be A Problem For Humans

 Selective pressures could come from introducing treatments and vaccines that are effective against a narrow group of coronavirus strains.
 If that happens, strains that aren't targeted by these measures would likely proliferate.

-The small genetic changes researchers have observed so far don't appear to be changing the function of the virus.
+The small genetic changes that researchers have observed so far don't appear to be changing the function of the virus.
 "I don't think we're going to see major new traits, but I do think that we're going to see different variants emerge in the population," says Bahl.

 And that slower rate of change is potentially good news for treatments and vaccines.
-Researchers think that once a person gains immunity against SARS-COV-2, either by recovering from an infection or by getting a future vaccine, they will likely be protected against the strains in circulation for "years rather than months," predicts Trevor Bedford, an evolutionary biologist at the Fred Hutchinson Cancer Research Center, in an assessment shared on Twitter.
+Researchers think that once a person gains immunity against SARS-CoV-2, either by recovering from an infection or by getting a future vaccine, they will likely be protected against the strains in circulation for "years rather than months," predicts Trevor Bedford, an evolutionary biologist at the Fred Hutchinson Cancer Research Center, in an assessment shared on Twitter.

-Projects such as the UK Coronavirus Genomics Consortium will use these genetic drifts to track the path of the virus, and figure out if there are hospitals or community hubs that are hot spots for contagion, according to Harrison.
+Projects such as the COVID-19 Genomics UK Consortium will use these genetic drifts to track the path of the virus and figure out if there are hospitals or community hubs that are hot spots for contagion, according to Harrison.
 This will give public health officials a sense of where and how the virus is being transmitted now.

-Will coronavirus surge when schools reopen?
+Will the coronavirus surge when schools reopen?
 Will new strains emerge that develop resistance to drugs or vaccines that are introduced?
-To answer such questions, Harrison says the long-term plan is to track the virus in real-time — and see how it changes as it spreads.
+To answer such questions, Harrison says, the long-term plan is to track the virus in real time — and see how it changes as it spreads.